ZaiusInc/node-sdk/README.md

-# Zaius Node SDK
+# ODP Node SDK

-A lightweight Node SDK for sending events and data to Zaius from a Node JS app.
+A lightweight Node SDK for sending events and data to ODP from a Node JS app.

 > <b>⚠️ WARNING: This is NOT a browser compatible SDK.</b><br />
-> To interface with Zaius from a web site, use our [Web SDK](https://docs.developers.zaius.com/web-sdk/)
+> To interface with ODP from a web site, use our [Web SDK](https://docs.developers.zaius.com/web-sdk/)

 ## Documentation

-See the generated [Technical Documentation](https://node-sdk.docs.developers.zaius.com/latest/) for details on every method.
+See the generated [Technical Documentation](https://optimizely-parent.readme.io/optimizely-connect-platform/docs/node-sdk-api-reference-overview) for details on every method.

-The Node SDK provides interfaces to the majority of [Zaius Rest APIs](https://docs.developers.zaius.com/api/).
+The Node SDK provides interfaces to the majority of [ODP Rest APIs](https://optimizely-parent.readme.io/optimizely-data-platform/reference/introduction).
 See the Rest API Documentation for details behind each API.

 ## Getting Started